When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: RQ3: How do real-world developers perceive these differences, and what factors contribute to them?

 Our target practitioners for the survey were UAV developers.
 Our goal was to distribute the survey to GitHub developers who had contributed to UAV-related projects.
 First, we searched for UAV-related repositories on GitHub using keywords such as ``UAV''.
-Then, we used the GitHub Search API to collect the email addresses and names of contributors to the selected repositories.
+Then, we used the GitHub Search API~\cite{github_api_docs} to collect the email addresses and names of contributors to the selected repositories.
 In total, we obtained 802 developer email addresses and sent out invitations to participate in the survey.
-Additionally, we shared the survey with several industry collaborators working at well-known companies, such as China Mobile Communications Corporation, with a total of six industry partners involved.
-Since some developers might not be familiar with the term ``UAV,'' we provided a brief explanation of the concept in the email to avoid confusion.
+Additionally, we shared the survey with several industry collaborators from well-known companies, including China Mobile Communications Corporation.